redislabs-training/ru204/admin-training/lab-setup/vm-config/README.md

 # Admin Training VM Setup

-Here are steps to build the first training VM image from scratch.
+Here are steps to build the initial training VM image from scratch.

 Instructors copy student VMs from this image.

 Each VM includes the following as shown:
 - VNC access on port 80
-- Docker network
+- Docker networking
 - DNS
 - Redis Insight
 - 6 RE nodes.